-Canada is an absolutely beautiful country, and accordingly it’s packed with incredible resorts that can take your breath away.
+Canada is an absolutely beautiful country, and accordingly, it’s packed with incredible resorts that can take your breath away.
 With the bulk of the focus regarding Canadian travel typically going toward the cities, ski ranges, and untouched natural areas though, the resorts don’t always get as much attention as they should.
-For this reason we’re highlighting some of the best of the best resorts in Canada to visit below.
+For this reason, we’re highlighting some of the best of the best resorts in Canada to visit below.

 Ste.
-Anne’s Spa – Toronto
+Anne’s Spa – Grafton, Ontario

 Ste.
 Anne’s Spa isn’t in Toronto proper, but it’s close enough – and still feels like it’s a world away.
 This is a rustic, charming getaway, not over the top in its design or amenities but rather cozy, inviting, and built to take full advantage of its pretty, natural surroundings.
 Ste.
 Anne’s doubles as a day spa for those who simply want to take advantage of the full range of spa amenities, but it’s primarily a lovely resort with cottage and inn accommodations, as well as larger options (such as the “Farmhouse”) for bigger groups.

-Clayoquot Wilderness Resort – Vancouver Island
+Clayoquot Wilderness Resort – Vancouver Island, British Columbia

-Fairmont Chateau Lake Louise – Lake Louise
+Fairmont Chateau Lake Louise – Lake Louise, Alberta

 Located on Lake Louise in Alberta, this is perhaps a more traditional resort than the first two we listed here, but an extraordinary one nonetheless.
-It actually dates back to an establishment from the late 1800s, but is now a sprawling complex with a full range of spa amenities, dining options, and accommodations, as well as access to numerous outdoor activities in the surrounding wilderness (including ice skating on the grounds, when it’s cold enough).
+It actually dates back to an establishment from the late 1800s but is now a sprawling complex with a full range of spa amenities, dining options, and accommodations, as well as access to numerous outdoor activities in the surrounding wilderness (including ice skating on the grounds, when it’s cold enough).
 During the warmer months, Lake Louise makes for a stunning visual and a fun boating opportunity.

-River Rock Casino Resort – Richmond
+River Rock Casino Resort – Richmond, British Columbia

-Westin Resort & Spa – Whistler
+Westin Resort & Spa – Whistler, British Columbia

 Some consider Whistler, in British Columbia, to be the best ski resort area in the world.
 It’s certainly one of the top options in North America, and that’s just about enough of a reason to trust that the Westin Resort & Spa there is a special place.
 There are simpler places to stay if you’re going to ski, but the Westin is perhaps the most luxurious and visually spectacular option.
 Your every need will be taken care of at this incredible hotel, and nothing much beats coming in from a day off the slopes to a place like this!